-- Require applicants for an initial residential builder or contractor license to complete a prelicensure course of study. - -- Require licensed residential builders and contractors to complete continuing competency activities. - -- Allow a licensed builder or contractor to apply for inactive status.
+- Require the completion of a prelicensure course of study by applicants for an initial residential builder or contractor license. - -- Establish continuing competency requirements for licensed residential builders and contractors. - -- Allow a licensed builder or contractor to apply for inactive status. - -- Require DLEG to issue three-year residential builder and contractor licenses.